 - Intensive In-Home Services: Short-term, home-based intensive crisis intervention to enable families to remain safely together and avoid out-of-home placement of children whenever possible.
 Click here for more program details.

-In Kansas – Beginning in January 2020, Great Circle is funded by the State of Kansas through a Family First Prevention Services Act (FFPSA) federal grant to provide free home visiting services to families in 16 eastern Kansas counties.
+In Kansas – Great Circle is funded by the State of Kansas through a Family First Prevention Services Act (FFPSA) federal grant to provide free home visiting services to families in 16 eastern Kansas counties.
 Families are referred by Kansas’ Department of Children and Families.

 - Using the Healthy Families America model and Motivational Interviewing in conjunction, Great Circle’s parent educators work with families with children ages 0-36 months to build parenting skills and reduce family stress, as a way to prevent child abuse and neglect.